Contrasting HF Sinclair (DINO) & Its Peers

-HF Sinclair (NYSE:DINO – Get Rating) is one of 30 publicly-traded companies in the “Petroleum refining” industry, but how does it compare to its peers?
-We will compare HF Sinclair to related businesses based on the strength of its dividends, profitability, earnings, risk, valuation, analyst recommendations and institutional ownership.
+HF Sinclair (NYSE:DINO – Get Rating) is one of 30 public companies in the “Petroleum refining” industry, but how does it weigh in compared to its competitors?
+We will compare HF Sinclair to related companies based on the strength of its earnings, risk, analyst recommendations, dividends, valuation, profitability and institutional ownership.

-HF Sinclair has a beta of 1.6, indicating that its stock price is 60% more volatile than the S&P 500.
-Comparatively, HF Sinclair’s peers have a beta of 1.45, indicating that their average stock price is 45% more volatile than the S&P 500.

-This table compares HF Sinclair and its peers’ net margins, return on equity and return on assets.
+This table compares HF Sinclair and its competitors’ net margins, return on equity and return on assets.

 |Net Margins